sedostheatre/sedos.co.uk/input/news/2025-11-19-2026-sedos-season-discount.md

 **Receive a special discount when you book four or five shows in our 2026 season.**

-We’re thrilled to offer loyal audience members a 2026 Sedos season discount when you book our [upcoming shows](https://www.sedos.co.uk/whats-on) at the [Bridewell Theatre](<>) .
+We’re thrilled to offer loyal audience members a 2026 Sedos season discount when you book our [upcoming shows](https://www.sedos.co.uk/whats-on) at the [Bridewell Theatre](<>).

 If you book any four (or more) shows in our 2026 Bridewell season in one transaction, you will receive 25% off.
 The discount will be applied automatically at the [online box office](<>).